 - Once all required field are checked off you will be able to move forward to the payment page and once payment is complete you can submit your application.

-- Your application will then move into the Exam Ready status and you will have 12 months to schedule and pay for the examination.
+- Your application will then move into the Exam Ready status and once you receive an email to create an account to register for the exam, you will have 12 months to schedule and pay for the examination.

-Then pass exam to be issued certificate with a unique certification number issued by IHMM.
+Then pass exam and pay the annual fee to be issued a certificate with a unique certification number issued by IHMM.